Competition (Jersey) Law 2005: Legal History

-However, the United Kingdom is responsible for Jersey at International level, and the United Kingdom Parliament (in which the Channel Islands are no represented) has the power to legislate for Jersey - although by convention this power is not exercised save with the consent of the Island, and in most matters legislation in Jersey is left to the States of Jersey (the Island's parliament), subject to Court being approved by Her Majesty in Council.
+However, the United Kingdom is responsible for Jersey at International level, and the United Kingdom parliament (in which the Channel Islands are not represented) has the power to legislate for Jersey - although by convention this power is not exercised save with the consent of the Island, and in most matters legislation in Jersey is left to the States of Jersey (the Island's parliament), subject to Court being approved by Her Majesty in Council.
 Jersey's common law is based on Norman customary law rather than on English law, it has its own system of courts (the Royal Court and a Court of Appeal, with a final appeal to the Privy Council), and in many significant ways Jersey law differs from the law in the various parts of the UK.

-Legal Framework
+Legal framework

-Anticompetitive Arrangements
+Anticompetitive arrangements

 Article 8.(1) Prohibits anticompetitive arrangements with one or more other.
 Anticompetitive arrangements are those arrangements that has the object or effect of hindering to an appreciable extent Competition in the supply of goods or services within Jersey or any part of Jersey.

-Dominant Position
+Dominant position

 Article 16 prohibits abuse of dominance by one or more undertakings of a dominant position in trade of any goods or services in Jersey or in any part of Jersey is prohibited.